diffpy/diffpy.labpdfproc/news/utils-updates.rst

 **Changed:**

-* Updated functions related to changes in `diffpy.utils` version 3.6.0.
+* Functions related to diffraction_objects and tools modules in `diffpy.utils` to reflect changes in version 3.6.0.

 **Deprecated:**